yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 In total 241 sequences were aligned with up to 7498 bases.
 > > 2.
-The speed-oriented methods, because there are too many sequences (>200) and it would take too long.
+The speed-oriented methods, because there are too many sequences (>200) and it would take very long with other methods.
 > > 3.
-The height of the bars indicates the sequence conservation at that site.
+The height of the bars indicates the sequence conservation at that site, with taller bars representing higher conservation.
 > > 4.
 For our genome alignment, both MAFFT methods, FFT-NS-2 and L-INS-i, produce nearly identical results.
 The only difference is a slight shift at site 107.
 In this case, as with other highly conserved genome sequences, neither method is superior.
 However, FFT-NS-2 is significantly faster and fully sufficient.
 > >
 > {: .solution}